OpenXRIF/synapse/README.md

 ## Roadmap

-- Enable Compatibility with OpenAI, Anthropic, HuggingFace, and custom models
+- Compatibility with OpenAI, Anthropic, HuggingFace, and custom models
 - Integrate gRPC communication with onboard robot system
-- Enable high-throughput image and point-cloud processing for robots with LiDAR, radar, or stereo cameras
+- High-throughput image and point-cloud processing for robots with LiDAR, radar, or stereo cameras
 - Customizable evaluation pipeline and model decay detection

 <p align="right">(<a href="#readme-top">back to top</a>)</p>